kubernetes-retired/kubefed/README.md

 these steps:

 1. Edit the federation deployment to delete the controller container.
-The federation deployment contains 2 containers: the API server and the controller.
-We'll keep the API server for now and delete the controller.
+The federation deployment contains 2 containers: the `apiserver` and the `controller`.
+We'll keep the `apiserver` for now and delete the `controller`.
    This way we can launch the necessary federation-v2 controllers ourselves via the test binary.
 Specifically, we will launch the cluster and federated sync controllers.